tokkonopapa/WordPress-IP-Geo-Block/README.md

  `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php` will be validated by
 means of a country code based on IP address.

 2. In order to prevent the invasion through the login form and XML-RPC against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address.
-This feature is independent of the country code.
+This feature works independently from blocking by country code.

-3. Besides the country code, the original new feature '**Z**ero-day **E**xploit **P**revention for wp-admin' (WP-ZEP) is now available to block malicious access to `wp-admin/(admin|admin-ajax|admin-post).php`.
+3. Besides blocking by country code, the original new feature '**Z**ero-day **E**xploit **P**revention for wp-admin' (WP-ZEP) is now available to block malicious access to `wp-admin/(admin|admin-ajax|admin-post).php`.
 It will protect against certain types of attack such as CSRF, SQLi and so on even